 Browsewrap validity: Lack of notice vs. conspicuous notice

 According to our study, if the user lacks actual notice of the terms, the validity of the agreement then depends on whether the user had inquiry notice of the contract’s existence.
-Whether a user is on inquiry notice depends on the design and layout of the webpage, though courts are split on whether or not a good design and layout is enough to establish inquiry notice.
+Inquiry notice (also know as implied notice) is defined as legal notice presumed to exist when a person is in command of sufficient facts as would cause a reasonable person to make further inquiries.
+Whether a user is on inquiry notice varies widely its interpretation.
+Inquiry notice is often determined by reviewing the design and layout of the webpage as it appeared during the time in question, though courts are split on whether or not a good design and layout is enough to establish inquiry notice.

-For example, the court in PDC Laboratories v.
-Hach Co. found the browsewrap enforceable because the hyperlink was conspicuously displayed in contrasting text, and the checkout screen contained language telling the user to review the terms prior to completing the purchase.
+In PDC Laboratories v.
+Hach Co. the court found the browsewrap enforceable because the hyperlink was conspicuously displayed in contrasting text, and the checkout screen contained language telling the user to review the terms prior to completing the purchase.

 On the other hand, the court in Nguyen v.
 Barnes & Noble held that Barnes & Noble’s browsewrap was unenforceable despite the fact that the hyperlink was prominently placed next to the buttons users must click in order to complete online purchases.